musafiryatra15/MusafirYatra/UPGRADE.md

 With Laravel 11, a new default application structure has been introduced, resulting in a leaner setup with fewer default files.
 This update reduces the number of service providers, middleware, and configuration files in the framework.

-Since Bagisto is built on top of Laravel, we have also updated Bagisto to Laravel 11 and adopted the same streamlined approach to maintain compatibility.
+Since MusafirYatra is built on top of Laravel, we have also updated MusafirYatra to Laravel 11 and adopted the same streamlined approach to maintain compatibility.
 For more detailed information, please refer to the [Laravel documentation](https://laravel.com/docs/11.x).

 ### Environment Keys Changes